quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter3/section5.md

 Alice does not need to introduce a third basis to get outcomes that are perfectly correlated to Bob's.

-The remaining step is noting that when measuring her quantum particle, Alice is effectively preparing a state for Bob.
+The remaining step is to note that when measuring her quantum particle, Alice is effectively preparing a state for Bob.
 Indeed, in the ideal case, Alice receives half of a maximally entangled state.
 Then, one can see that her measurement projects Bob's